-In February 2018, the Company granted approximately \$351,000 of deferred incentive compensation awards (including PRSUs valued at the target payout level) to eligible employees.
-These grants included: RSUs or shares of restricted Class A common stock; deferred incentive compensation awards that allow eligible employees the choice of receiving a portion of their award in a combination of (i) LFI and (ii) additional RSUs or shares of restricted Class A common stock; deferred cash awards; and a portion of fund managers' year-end incentive compensation that is reinvested in certain asset management funds.
+In February 2019, the Company granted approximately \$378,000 of deferred incentive compensation awards to eligible employees.
+These grants included: RSUs or shares of restricted Class A common stock; PIPRs, including PIPRs that are subject to additional performance conditions; LFI awards; deferred cash awards; and a portion of certain fund managers' year-end incentive compensation that is reinvested in certain funds managed by the Company's Asset Management business.